 United Artists Records' Soundtrack Album

 Less than a month later, on July 20th, Capitol released their third Beatles album "Something New," which featured the song as well.
+This album was also released on an individual compact disc on January 21st., 2014, both the mono and stereo versions being contained on one CD.
 Also on the same date, they released the single "I'll Cry Instead" with "I'm Happy Just To Dance With You" as its' B-side, which briefly charted on its' own for one week at number 95 on the Billboard pop charts.